raphael-bres/AGILE2023-reproduction/README.md

 Here is an example for the 2014 snapshot in Centre Val-de-Loire region.
 Repeat it for every network you want.
-The following instructions create a cycling network based on our data extracted from Geofabrik. cd working/directory docker run -t -v "${PWD}:/path/to/store/data/2014" osrm/osrm-backend osrm-extract -p /opt/bicycle.lua /path/to/data/centre2014.osm.pbf
+The following instructions create a cycling network based on our data extracted from Geofabrik.

+When that step is done, open a terminal and write the following instructions.

+cd working/directory

+docker run -t -v "${PWD}:/path/to/store/data/2014" osrm/osrm-backend osrm-extract -p /opt/bicycle.lua /path/to/data/centre2014.osm.pbf

 sudo docker run -t -v "${PWD}:/path/to/store/data/2014" osrm/osrm-backend osrm-partition /path/to/data/centre2014.osrm